During consultations with patients from Korea and abroad, one of the most consistent concerns I hear is about pore size and skin texture.

 resurfaces when deeper structural change is needed

-In practice, two or three of these combined — chosen based on your skin type, pore character, and realistic recovery capacity — tends to produce more complete and lasting results than any single treatment alone.
+In practice, combining two or three pore treatments in Korea — chosen based on your skin type, pore character, and realistic recovery capacity — usually delivers more complete and longer-lasting results than a single treatment alone.

 What a Consultation Looks Like